apereo/cas/cas-server-documentation/installation/JWT-Authentication.md

 ```

 ## Configuration
-JWT authentication support is enabled by including the following dependency in the Maven WAR overlay:
+JWT authentication support is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>